nkh/ftl/config/ftl/etc/man/ftl.md

 	Quit, keep shell «@»

-		Quit *ftl* but doesn't close the shell pane if one exists
+		Quit all but doesn't close the shell pane if one exists

-	Quit, keep shell zoomed «⇈q/Ω»
+	Quit, keep preview zoomed «⇈q/Ω»

-		Quit *ftl* but doesn't close the shell pane if one exists and zooms its pane.
+		Quit *ftl* but doesn't close the preview pane if one exists and zooms it.

 	Detach the preview «$»